leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 ### APSS distribution among species plot

-This plot shows the APSS distribution among all the compared sample-pairs of each included reference genome as a boxplot.
+This plot shows the APSS distribution among all the compared sample-pairs of each included species as a boxplot.
 The plot color can be changed using the color-picker widget.

 **Including metadata:** When checking the 'Use metadata in plot' checkbox, it is possible to select a feature,